 In an odd move, Nintendo released a new Smash Bros game for both the Wii U and the 3DS, but needed a way to differentiate between them…

 …so we got the imaginative title Super Smash Bros for Nintendo 3DS.
 There isn’t as much pure content here as Super Smash Bros Ultimate, there’s still plenty to keep you busy.

 With Bravely Default 2 coming to the Switch, there has never been a better time to play the original.
 This is an old-school RPG through and through, albeit one with some modern touches that make it well-worth playing, even with the grind-y end of the game.

-The 3DS might have been more popular, but Sony’s PlayStation Vita—released around the same time—also had some great games.
-Curious?
-We’ve got a list of the best games that make it worth owning a Vita.
+By the way!
+The Nintendo 3DS might have been more popular, but Sony’s PlayStation Vita—released around the same time—also had some great games.